girishkambli/ale/README.md

 A simple UI was developed using React.
 Used Material UI for look and feel.

 ## Improvements / TODOs
 1) Performance improvements to process large data set.
 The task to build dictionary could be parallelized if possible.
+Use of streams.
 2) UI look and feel can be improved.
+Error handling can be improved on UI.
 3) Experiment with slight variations in algorithm such as random prefix selection for text generation, or using PriorityQueue as a collection to store suffix groups.
 4) Reactive http using Webflux.